- Retirement Account

 - moving (designating) part or all of the value of your Account from Retirement Planning to Retirement Income

 - using the value of your Account to provide a guaranteed income for life by selecting one or more annuities, from us or another annuity provider

-- You can normally take part of the value of your Account as a tax free cash sum when purchasing an annuity or designating.
+- You can normally take part of the value of your Account as a tax free cash sum when choosing an annuity or designating.

 - You can still continue to invest whilst also taking an income.

 Pensions are a long-term investment.
 The retirement benefits you receive from your pension plan will depend on a number of factors including the value of your plan when you decide to take your benefits which isn't guaranteed, and can go down as well as up.
 The value of your plan could fall below the amount(s) paid in.